 The Organization is in contracts with the Franklin County and the Belmont, Harrison, and Monroe Counties (BHM) Alcohol, Drug Addiction and Mental Health Services Boards (ADAMH), whereby it receives funds based on billable units of mental health, alcohol and substance abuse counseling and other related services and programs provided.
 The Organization also receives various block grants that are passed through these Boards.
-The Organization receives Medicaid funds from the Ohio Department of Job and Family Services (ODJFS) and the Ohio Department of Mental Health (ODMH).
+The Organization receives Medicaid funds from the Ohio Department of Job and Family Services (ODJFS) and the Ohio Department of Mental Health and Addiction Services (OMHAS, formerly known as the Ohio Department of Mental Health (ODMH)).
 The Organization also receives grant funding from the Ohio Development Services Agency (ODSA) used in providing services to homeless persons.
 Billing or requests for reimbursement are submitted generally on a monthly-basis subsequent to the month in which service was provided.
 Delayed collection of accounts receivable from such agencies are considered past due; however, no interest can be charged to the agencies.